Cognigy/Documentation/docs/en/docs/live-agent/conversation/filter-and-sort.md

 ---
-title: "Filter and Sort"
+title: "Filter and Sort Conversations"
 slug: "filter-and-sort"
 description: ""
 hidden: false
 ---

-# Search, Filter and Sort
+# Search, Filter, and Sort Conversations

-## Search for Messages in Conversations
+## Search Conversations

 To search for messages in conversations, do the following: